Date: Friday 20th May 2016

 Being an intimate and friendly venue has meant that it has become highly regarded by visiting artists and audiences alike.
 By presenting the best of small scale arts and entertainment The Acorn, Penzance is one of the longest running venues in Cornwall.

-Order tickets by SMS - direct to your Mobile phone !
+Order tickets ONline - email direct to your Mobile phone !

 (NB now available until at least 6.00pm before an event)